Butter: Industrialization

 Until the 19th century, the vast majority of butter was made by hand, on farms, for farm family use or to sell.
 They used wood presses with carved decoration identifying the producer to press butter into pucks or small bricks to sell at nearby markets or general stores.
 This practice continued until production was mechanized and butter was produced in less decorative stick form.

 Like Ireland, France became well known for its butter, particularly in Normandy and Brittany.
 Butter consumption in London in the mid-1840s was estimated at 15,357 tons annually.

 The first butter factories appeared in the United States in the early 1860s, after the successful introduction of cheese factories a decade earlier.
 In the late 1870s, the centrifugal cream separator was introduced, marketed most successfully by Swedish engineer Carl Gustaf Patrik de Laval.

+By the late nineteenth century, butter was sometimes colored to achieve a consistent yellow appearance, particularly in winter months when natural pigmentation from cattle feed was lower.
+Both natural colorants and later synthetic coal-tar dyes were used by dairy producers to standardize color for commercial sale.

 In 1920, Otto Hunziker wrote The Butter Industry, Prepared for Factory, School and Laboratory; three editions were printed, in 1920, 1927, and 1940.
-As part of the efforts of the American Dairy Science Association, Hunziker and others published articles regarding: causes of tallowiness (an odor defect, distinct from rancidity, a taste defect); mottles (an aesthetic issue related to uneven color); introduced salts; the impact of creamery metals and liquids; and acidity measurement.
+As part of the efforts of the American Dairy Science Association, Hunziker and others published articles regarding: causes of tallowiness (an odor defect, distinct from rancidity, a taste defect); mottles (an aesthetic issue related to uneven color); introduced salts; the effect of creamery metals and liquids; and acidity measurement.
 These and other ADSA publications helped standardize practices internationally.

+Alternatives

 Butter consumption declined in most western nations during the 20th century, mainly because of the rising popularity of margarine, which is less expensive and, until recent years, was perceived as being healthier.
 In the United States, margarine consumption overtook butter during the 1950s, and it is still the case today that more margarine than butter is eaten in the U.S. and the EU.